OURadar/RadarKit/README.md

   -p (--pedzy-host) hostname
          Sets the host of pedzy pedestal controller.

-  -q (--quiet)
-         Decreases verbosity level, which can be specified multiple times.

   -s (--simulate)
          Sets the program to simulate data stream (default, if none of the tests